Hyper-Dragon/ChessStats/README.md

 * Several minor display fixes

 ### Version 0.4
-* CAPS averages broken down by time control.
+* CAPS averages are broken down by time control.
     * These are available for games that have been analysed on the chess.com website (games with no analysis are marked with '-' on ingest).

 ## Usage